 Microwave thawing is the fastest compared to previous methods.
 You can also warm it until the internal part reaches 165 ºF. (*)

 To reheat slices of cooked meatloaf, you can do it in the oven for 20 to 30 minutes at 350 °F or in a skillet.
-Make sure the inner part reaches 165 °F.
+Make sure the inner part reaches 165 °F. See our guide on the best way to reheat meatloaf for more details.

 For uncooked meatloaf, unwrap and bake it in the oven for 1 ¼ to 1 ½ hours at 350 °F or following your recipe.
 Make sure the center of the meatloaf reaches 165 °F. Use a thermometer to read the temperature accurately (if necessary).